How to Prepare and Not Be Nervous for a Keynote Speech: The Critical Piece Is Preparation

 Final Thoughts: Own Your Moment

 When the day arrives, remember this: you’ve done the work.
 You’re prepared.
 The nerves?
 They’re just a sign you care.
 Use that energy to fuel your passion.
-Speak like you’re having a conversation with a friend, not delivering a lecture.

 Preparation is the foundation.
 It’s the difference between a shaky, nervous speech and a confident, impactful keynote.
 So invest the time.
 Practice relentlessly.
 And then step up and own your moment.